Varshith1510/Varshith1510/README.md

 # Hey there!
-I'm Varshith by the way
+Varshith here

 ## About Me
 An undergraduate student majoring in Artificial Intelligence & Data Science with an objective of developing innovative applications to solve real-world problems.

 - 🌱 I’m currently learning: Deep Learning techniques, NLP, and Data Visualization
 - 💬 Ask me about: Python, Machine Learning, Data Analysis, Deep Learning
-- 📫 How to reach me: [Email](mailto:psinghvarshith@gmail.com), [LinkedIn](https://www.linkedin.com/in/varshith-p-singh-676571259/)
+- 📫 How to reach me: psinghvarshith@gmail.com

 ## 💻 Technologies & Tools